What to do in a gas emergency

 Who is my gas distributor?

-- Multinet Gas covers inner Melbourne and the outer East, the Yarra Ranges and South Gippsland
+- Multinet Gas covers areas of inner and outer east Melbourne, the Yarra Ranges and South Gippsland

 - Australian Gas Networks covers north and south-eastern Melbourne and northern and eastern Victoria